andymcca/libretro-cores-lf2000/README.md

 These can be used with Retroleap (see https://github.com/mac2612/retroleap)

-I will periodically compile cores based on releases, or git snapshots (these will be dated).
+I will periodically compile and add cores based on releases, or git snapshots (these will be dated).

+Please refer to each folder for Cores and the readme file for any notes.